19th Century Cod Fisheries

 As the rising population caught larger volumes of fish, however, it placed a growing strain on local cod stocks.
 This was evident in the colony’s salt-fish exports – although more people were fishing, the colony’s exports fluctuated throughout the 1800s instead of increasing accordingly.
 Cod became scarce in areas where people had been fishing the longest, such as within Conception, Trinity, and Bonavista Bays.
 To compensate, some fishers adopted more efficient gears, including cod seines (large nets which fishers towed from their boats to encircle entire schools of codfish), trawl lines (hundreds of baited hooks attached to long fishing lines), gillnets (large nets used to entangle fish), and cod traps (large, box-shaped stationary nets that, once fixed in the water, fished while unattended).

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 24.02.001), QE II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 24.02.001), Queen Elizabeth II Library, Memorial University, St. John’s, NL.

 Some fishers also increased their effort by area, moving from fishing grounds within the island’s large bays to those on outer headland areas.
 These outer headland fisheries required larger vessels, such as jack boats or bulleys (small schooner-rigged vessels, measuring 25 to 30 feet long and weighing between five and 20 tons).The larger vessels and newer gears, however, were expensive and the majority of fishers could not afford to use them.
 Fishers who did use the new equipment caught larger volumes of fish in less time that the traditional hook-and-line method and created more intense competition on the fishing grounds.